 From here, it is just a short walk to the Kapitan Keling Mosque (14 Jalan Buckingham), by far the most picturesque among Georgetown’s Islamic buildings.
 The mosque was built in the 1800s by Penang’s Tamil Muslim community and is today recognized as one of Malaysia’s most prominent mosques.

 It is a short stroll to the Pinang Peranakan Museum (29 Church Street) which showcases a home typical of a wealthy family from Baba Nyonya origins that are unique to cities along the Straits of Malacca (Melaka, Penang, Singapore and Phuket to an extent).
 There are over 1,000 antiques inside and you can easily spend hours marveling at the house.
 For an insightful look into Baba Nyonya culture, join one of the free guided tours.
 Alternatively, you can head over to the photogenic Blue Mansion, another one of Georgetown’s famous houses that’s open to visitors.
+For the full heritage experience, you can also book a room stay there inside the mansion.

 The searing afternoon heat gives you enough reasons to chill a bit at the plush and historic Eastern and Oriental Hotel.
 Similar to the Raffles Hotel in Singapore and The Strand in Yangon, the E&O was built by the Sarkies Brothers in the 1800s and is today undoubtedly the most luxurious hotel in Georgetown.
 Food here is pretty good.
 Purists may slam me for saying that I prefer the char kway teow here but the extra servings of cockles and extra large prawns really won me over.